ChrisJArmstrong/First-Robotics-Competition-2022/README.md

 # First-Robotics-Competition-2022
-Code for the 2022 First Robotics Competition
+Team 1601's Code for the 2022 First Robotics Competition Written by Christian J Armstrong